amirhossein-kz/HiFormer/README.md

 * [CrossViT](https://github.com/IBM/CrossViT)

 ## Query
 All implementations are done by Amirhossein Kazerouni, Milad Soltany and Moein Heidari.
-For any query please contact us for more information.
+For any query, please contact us for more information.

 [*amirhossein477@gmail.com*](mailto:amirhossein477@gmail.com)